Devon Millington

-Devon Millington (born 11 December 1983) is a semi-professional footballer who plays as a midfielder for Slingerz FC and the Guyana national team.
+Devon Millington (born 11 December 1983) is a Guyanese semi-professional footballer who plays as a midfielder for Slingerz FC and the Guyana national team.

 Career

 Club career

 Millington began his career with Georgetown FC, where he spent two seasons.
 In 2005, he joined Western Tigers, but in his fifth season with the club saw them relegated to the second tier.
 He then joined Alpha United in 2010, and in four seasons stormed to success in the Guyana Super League on four separate occasions.
 Millington moved to Slingerz FC in 2015.

 International career

 Millington made his international debut for Guyana on 8 August 2008, playing in a 3–0 win over Dominica in the 2008 Caribbean Championships.
 He made a further two appearances in the competition, but failed to make the scoresheet.

 He scored his first international goal on 28 October 2009, scoring the only goal in a 1–0 win against Suriname in the Suriname Independence Cup.
 His second goal came just two days later, scoring in a 1–0 victory over Netherlands Antilles in the same competition.
 Millington scored twice during the 2010 Caribbean Cup, against Suriname and Saint Vincent and the Grenadines.